jewettaij/visfd/doc/doc_filter_mrc.md

 left-click anywhere on the image and press the "**F**" key, the coordinates where you clicked will be printed to the *3dmod* window in this format.
-(the yellow "+" sign, if visible, denotes this location).
+(The yellow "+" cursor, if visible, denotes this location.)
 You can click on two places in the image that you want to link together.
 Then copy the two lines printed by IMOD into your text file.
 You can use this text file with the "**-must-link**" argument.